 You may have heard the term “subluxation” many times before, but you may not fully understand what it is or what kind of damage subluxations can cause to your body.
 This month we would like to provide you with a little more knowledge of spinal subluxations.

-A subluxation is a term used to describe a joint that may not work the way it should, whether it is misaligned or not operating properly.
-Subluxations can occur in any joint within the body including the feet, shoulders, wrists, and knees.
+A subluxation is a term used to describe a joint that may not work how it should, whether misaligned or not operating properly.
+Subluxations can occur in any joint, including the feet, shoulders, wrists, and knees.
 One of the most common areas where subluxations can occur is within the spine.
 These subluxations are known as spinal subluxations.

 WHAT IS A SPINAL SUBLUXATION?

 If left untreated, spinal subluxations may begin to affect other parts of your general health and well-being.
-It is important to be aware of the signs and symptoms so you can quickly identify spinal subluxations and seek treatment.
+Knowing the signs and symptoms is important to identify spinal subluxations and seek treatment quickly.